yii-tools/forms/docs/field/error.md

 ## Closure

-The following code shows how to set the error content with a `Closure`.
+The following code shows how to create a field with error closure.

 ```php
 <?php